Achievements API

 Can I display badges in React, React Native, or mobile apps?

 Yes.
-Trophy's server-side SDKs (Node.js, Python, Go, Java, PHP, Ruby, .NET) handle achievement logic on your backend.
+Adding achievements to any app with Trophy uses server-side SDKs (Node.js, Python, Go, Java, PHP, Ruby, and .NET) to handle trigger evaluation and completion logic on your backend.
 The API returns badge image URLs and completion data that you can render in any frontend — React, React Native, Next.js, Swift, Kotlin, Flutter, or any other framework.

 Gamification infrastructure that retains users